-In connection with the issuance of the Certificates, the Seller engaged an independent third party (the "Diligence Provider") to conduct a review on an initial pool of 4,715 mortgage loans (the "Initial Mortgage Loans") eligible for inclusion in the Trust for:
+In connection with the issuance of the Certificates, the Seller engaged an independent third party (the "Diligence Provider") to conduct a review on a preliminary pool of 12,438 mortgage loans (the "Initial Mortgage Loans") as described below.
+As a result of (i) payoffs in full on mortgage loans; (ii) delinquencies; (iii) diligence drops; and (iv) other reasons unrelated to diligence or performance, the number of Mortgage Loans included as of the Cut-Off Date is 9,939 Mortgage Loans.